edenn/decentralj/DecentralProtocol.md

 A node SHOULD send a PING command to any peer that it has not received a UDP beacon from within a certain time (typically five seconds).
 Note that UDP traffic may be dropped on a network that is heavily saturated.
 If a node receives no reply to a PING command, and no other traffic from a peer within a somewhat longer time (typically 30 seconds), it SHOULD treat that peer as dead.

 Note that PING commands SHOULD be used only in targeted cases where a peer is otherwise silent.
 Otherwise, the cost of PING commands will rise exponentially with the number of peers connected, and can degrade network performance.

+##The DECENACK Command

+A node sends DECENACK as a reply to a PING command